WJJN (FM)

-WJJN (92.1 MHz, "Blazin' 92.1") is an FM radio station licensed to serve Columbia, Alabama, United States.
+WJJN (92.1 FM, "Blazin' 92.1") is a radio station licensed to Columbia, Alabama, United States.
 It serves Columbia-Dothan-Enterprise-Ozark.
 The station is owned by Wilson Broadcasting Co., Inc.

 It broadcasts an urban contemporary music format to the Dothan, Alabama, area.
 The station broadcasts some programming from Premiere Networks.
-Former notable programming included the syndicated Rickey Smiley Morning Show.

 History

 This station received its original construction permit from the Federal Communications Commission on November 3, 1995.
 The new station was assigned the call letters WJJN by the FCC on February 1, 1996.
 WJJN received its license to cover from the FCC on April 15, 1996.